cobaltspeech/sdk-luna/docs-src/content/autogen-doc-luna-proto.md

 ### Message: SynthesizeResponse
-The message returned to the client by the `Synthesize` method.
+The message returned to the client by the `Synthesize` and `SynthesizeStream` methods.

 | Field | Type | Label | Description |